Sein-Kim/TERACON/README.md

 python train_teracon.py --lr 0.0001 --smax 50 --batch 1024 --datapath "./ColdRec/original_desen_lifestatus.csv' --datapath_index "./Data/Session/index.csv" --paths "./saved_models/task5.t7" --savepath "./saved_models/task6" --n_tasks 6
 ~~~
 -->
-- To inference past tasks using current model, use inference_past_tasks.py
+- To perform inference on past tasks using the current model, please run the `inference_past_tasks.py`.
-  - E.g., if train the tasks of TTL in the paper from task 1 to task 5, then inference the model about task 4.
+  - As an example, if you have trained up to Task 5 using the TTL dataset, run the following `ttl_inference.sh` to proceed with the inference on past tasks:
 ~~~
-python inference_past_tasks.py --datapath "./ColdRec/original_desen_age.csv' --datapath_index "./Data/Session/index.csv" --paths "./saved_models/task5.t7" --n_tasks 5 --inference_task 4
+sh ttl_inference.sh
 ~~~